piyushnamdevidx/CODSOFT/README.md

-# 💻 CODSOFT Internship Project Collection
+# 💻 Project Collection

-This repository contains the full collection of my projects completed during the **CODSOFT Internship**, each organized in its own folder for clarity and modularity.
+This repository contains the full collection of my projects completed, each organized in its own folder for clarity and modularity.

 ---